BIitzkrieg/virustotal/README.md

 - Hashes
   - Last scan date
-  - Equivalent Hashes (i.e. if you give an MD5, it will tell you their respective SHA-1 & SHA-256 hash)
+  - Equivalent Hashes (i.e. if you give an MD5, it will tell you the respective SHA-1 & SHA-256 hash)
   - Positive AV results / total

 - URL